Lefteris Christoforou: Member of the European Parliament, 2014 – 2022

-In addition to his committee assignments, Christoforou is a member of the European Parliament Intergroup on Freedom of Religion or Belief and Religious Tolerance, the European Parliament Intergroup on Cancer and the European Parliament Intergroup on Disability.
+In addition to his committee assignments, Christoforou was a member of the European Parliament Intergroup on Freedom of Religion or Belief and Religious Tolerance, the European Parliament Intergroup on Cancer and the European Parliament Intergroup on Disability.

 Education and early career

-Christoforou studied economics with a scholarship from IKY and graduated with Distinction from the Aristotle University of Thessaloniki.
-He continued his postgraduate studies in Business Administration at the Aristotle University of Thessaloniki.
+Christoforou studied economics with a scholarship from IKY and graduated with distinction from the Aristotle University of Thessaloniki.
+He continued his postgraduate studies in business administration at the Aristotle University of Thessaloniki.

-Before his political career, Christoforou worked in the Financial and Banking Sector, in Greece and in Cyprus and gained significant experience in Finance and in Banking.
+Before his political career, Christoforou worked in the financial and banking sector in Greece and in Cyprus and gained significant experience in finance and in banking.